This is an accordion element with a series of buttons that open and close related content panels.

 I want to be certified as an administrator.
 If I receive an MS or a PhD, will I automatically have K-12 Leadership Certification?

 Not necessarily.
 Administrator certification requires specific coursework not necessarily taken to receive an MS or a PhD.
-Feel free to review the requirements for K-12 administrator certifications or the Educational Specialist Certificate.
+Feel free to review the requirements for K-12 administrator certifications.

 What are the procedural and academic requirements for admission into the Educational Leadership and Policy Analysis program?